- About CCGP

 Dates, Deadlines, and Fees

 The Certified Geriatric Pharmacist examination is a computer-based examination offered at test centers around the United States and in a number of other countries.
 The examination is offered in four test windows throughout the year, as shown in the table below.
+Test windows begin and end in the middle of the month.
+See the test window page for details.

 |Testing Window||Deadline to Register|